The Grid: 10 hidden gems in the Northcenter neighborhood

 Her father was a printer and often brought home leftover print samples and paper, which sparked her love for the craft.
 The studio is delightful, full of blank books, elaborate keepsake boxes, colored pens and pencils, note cards and assorted office supplies.
 Zaki also offers bookbinding, box making, calligraphy and drawing classes.

-Knit 1 is a shop nearby Bari Zaki Studio.
+Nearby Bari Zaki Studio you’ll find Knit 1.
 The shop offers beginning to intermediary classes.
-Some classes are specifically project focused and participants end up with a scarf or sweater.
+Some classes are specifically project-focused and participants end up with a scarf or sweater.
 The studio also has crochet classes.
-The boutique has every type of yarn imaginable in assorted styles and colors for those looking for high quality natural fiber yarn.
+The boutique has every type of yarn imaginable in assorted styles and colors for those looking for high quality, natural fiber yarn.

 9. Do some shopping (from appliances to unique shoes)

 Northcenter is home to one of the city’s oldest appliance stores.
 Cole’s Appliance & Furniture Co. has been selling refrigerators and sofas since Abe Krasney opened the business in 1946.
-After three generations, the Krasney family has maintained old fashioned values and the same charming vintage neon sidewalk sign.
-Cole’s offer contractors, designers and custom built upholstered and wood furniture.
+After three generations, the Krasney family has maintained old-fashioned values and the same charming vintage neon sidewalk sign.
+Cole’s offers contractors, designers and custom-built upholstered and wood furniture.

 The shoe boutique Traipse, which opened in 2003, is unique in that it doesn’t sell high heels.
-Comfort is key in the fashionable, modern and funky brands owner Margaret Jung carries.
-Many of the shoes are made by environmentally sustainable materials.
+Comfort is key in the fashionable, modern and funky brands featured by owner Margaret Jung.
+Many of the shoes are made from environmentally sustainable materials.

 Union Handmade boutique is an artist collective started by Leigh Deleonardo.
-Around a dozen artisans are featured in the collective.
-An emphasis is placed on handmade clothing, jewelry, hats, accessories and leather goods.
+Around a dozen artisans are featured in the collective wherein the emphasis is placed on handmade clothing, jewelry, hats, accessories and leather goods.

 Embellish Boutique is an accessories and gift shop focusing on products from independent local and global artists.
 Owner Carrie Bowers has been spearheading positive change through her curated goods for over a decade.
 Most items have a social mission behind the brand and support meaningful causes and organizations.